Chapter 7 Bankruptcy for LLCs and Corporations

 Can an LLC Declare Bankruptcy?
 How About a Corporation?

 Yes, an LLC can declare bankruptcy, and so can a traditional corporation.
-But the type of bankruptcy filed will determine whether the LLC or corporation remains open and operational after the bankruptcy filing.
+However, the bankruptcy chapter filed will determine whether the LLC or corporation remains open and operational after the bankruptcy filing.

 Chapter 7 for Corporations and LLCs: How It Works

 Unlike Chapter 11 bankruptcy, Chapter 7 doesn't have a mechanism that allows for the continued operation of a corporation or LLC.
-Filing this chapter will shut down the company.
+Chapter 7 is a quick bankruptcy chapter designed for people and companies without an income source to pay debt.
+The primary function of Chapter 7 is to liquidate assets and pay creditors, which is why filing this chapter will shut down the company.

-The bankruptcy trustee will sell all of the corporation or LLC assets and distribute the proceeds among creditors according to the priority rules established in bankruptcy law (exemptions—the law that allows individuals to protect property in bankruptcy—aren't available).
-The goal is orderly business liquidation.
+To achieve an orderly business liquidation, the bankruptcy trustee will sell all of the corporation or LLC assets and distribute the proceeds among creditors according to the priority rules established in bankruptcy law.

-Not only will filing Chapter 7 close the business, but corporations and LLCs don't receive a debt discharge.
+As discussed briefly above, not only will filing Chapter 7 close the business, but corporations and LLCs don't receive a debt discharge.
 It isn't needed.
 A creditor can't collect from the company once it's no longer operational.
-Nothing of value will be left to take.
+After all assets are sold for the benefit of creditors, as required in a business closure, nothing of value will be left to take.

-Also, leaving the debt in place—rather than wiping it out—allows a creditor to pursue actions against individuals when appropriate.
-For instance, a creditor might seek payment under a personal guarantee (an agreement to be personally responsible for business debt) or pursue litigation under an alter ego or fraud theory (more below).
+Also, leaving the debt in place rather than wiping it out allows a creditor to pursue actions against individuals when appropriate.
+For instance, a creditor might seek payment under a personal guarantee (an agreement to be personally responsible for business debt) or pursue litigation under an alter ego or fraud theory.

 Chapter 7 for Corporations and LLCs: Advantages